Alexender-Ye/semi_supervised_learning/README.md

 ### Load and Test the Models

-Below is an example of how to load and test one of the models using Python:
+Below is an example of how to load and test one of the models using Python:(the methods used to load VIME and mean-teacher model will be updated later)

 ```python
 import pandas as pd